Half-Day Rogue Rafting Trips

 How many people fit in a raft?

 Most of the time rafts have up to six paddlers and a guide.

 What kind of gear will I need to bring?

 You should bring clothing and shoes that you don’t mind getting wet.
-If it’s chilly, wetsuits are provided free of charge.
+If it’s chilly, wetsuits and splash jackets are provided free of charge.

 Should I bring valuables on the trip?

 We suggest that you leave your valuables at home when rafting with us.
 Expensive jewelry, watches, and cameras that are not waterproof add little to your trip experience and can cause heartache if they are lost or damaged.